Red River College Language Training Centre

 The LTC is part of Red River College's School of Education, Arts and Sciences.
 Language Instruction for Newcomers to Canada (LINC) certificates issued by the Language Training Centre are accepted by many of the college's academic programs as evidence that a student has met that program's English language requirements.

 Language programs are typically offered either face to face or through blended delivery (a mix of face to face and online learning).
-As of March, 2020, all programming is being delivered 100% online using Red River College's LEARN learning management system.
-As of August, 2020, there is limited face to face learning in a limited number of classes.

 The LTC uses the Canadian Language Benchmarks competency framework and follows the portfolio-based language assessment (PBLA) approach.

 The LTC employs qualified, experienced and supportive staff, including faculty, instructional designers, educational assistants, academic coordinators, program facilitators, language assessors, student integration coordinators, counselors and administrative staff, who all strive to create a learning and teaching environment that supports newcomers in acquiring the communication, socio-cultural, academic, employability and power skills necessary to empower them with the confidence they need to find their own success in the community, while studying, or at work.

 LTC VIA is home to eSkills, a Service Delivery Improvement (SDI) project funded by Immigration, Refugees and Citizenship Canada.

 LTC VIA is an IELTS Test Site and a CELBAN Test Site.

 In addition to its downtown Winnipeg location, Red River College Language Training Centre has three other rural, small-centre locations in the province of Manitoba: Steinbach, Arborg and Thompson.